captbaritone/jordaneldredge.com/_posts/2013-10-16-what-the-fuck-should-i-be-for-halloween-dot-com.md

 ---
 title: "WhatTheFuckShouldIBeForHalloween.com"
 summary_image: /uploads/2013/10/Screen-Shot-2013-10-16-at-2.05.44-PM.png
+tags: [project, generator, fach, opera]
+summary: "Generate infinite sexy Halloween costume ideas."
 ---

 Yesterday I spent an hour building a website that suggests absurd sexy halloween costume ideas.
 Just 24 hours later, it has received a surprising amount of attention.
 You can find it at: [WhatTheFuckShouldIBeForHalloween.com](http://WhatTheFuckShouldIBeForHalloween.com)

-*An example of whatthefuckshouldibeforhalloween.com&#8217;s suggestions:*
+_An example of whatthefuckshouldibeforhalloween.com&#8217;s suggestions:_
 [![You'd better fucking go as a... flirtatious Winnebago](/uploads/2013/10/Screen-Shot-2013-10-16-at-2.05.44-PM.png)](http://whatthefuckshouldibeforhalloween.com)

 Last year around this time, I had an idea for a halloween costume idea generator that would play on the fact that halloween costumes have a reputation